 Batman Returns, directed by Tim Burton, famously offered us The Penguin, played by Danny DeVito, as a central villain.
 In fact, around $1 million was spent on hiring the safe use of real penguins during the filming of the movie.
 This bill is said to have covered everything from general care to food!

 Believe it or not, pop art legend Andy Warhol directed the first Batman movie – though it wasn’t endorsed by DC.
 The movie was ‘Batman Dracula’, and it was released in 1964.

 It’s thought that Ben Affleck nearly didn’t take the role of Batman on advice he received from ex caped crusader George Clooney.

 There is a course you can take in the science of Batman at the University of Victoria in Canada.
 Specifically, the course takes a close look at Batman’s adventures and looks at how people can adapt and apply the figure to their everyday life.
 Short of designing a multi-million dollar batsuit, we’d imagine!

-Have you got any interesting or fun facts about Batman that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Batman?
+Share them in the comments below!